[.NET] Using SSL with ADAM

 - Select the certificate and copy it into the same location under "Certificates - adam instance name".

 - Give the ADAM service account read permissions to the key using winhttpcertcfg (best practice) or by browsing to

 C:\Documents and Settings\All Users\Application Data\Microsoft\Crypto\RSA\MachineKeys.If these permissions are not set correctly you will get an error in the event log: Schannel ID: 36870 - "A fatal error occurred when attempting to access the SSL server credential private key.
 The error code returned from the cryptographic module is 0x6.

 - Restart your ADAM instance.

-To verify that SSL is working with ADAM:
+- The remaining steps verify that SSL is working with ADAM.

 - Run the ADAM Tools Command Prompt from your ADAM program group.

 - Type "ldp" and press Enter.

 - Click .